1TheCrazy/InputSimulatorPro/README.md

 2. In the solution explorer of your project, right-click the 'Dependencies'-Tab and click on 'Add Project Reference'
 3. Click on 'Browse' and locate the file
 4. Click 'OK'
-5. Add a `using` statement at tthe top of your code.
+5. Add a `using` statement at tthe top of your code

    *If you can use the NuGet package for automated updates!*